usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     Several items must be considered before using this routine.
 The most important is the speed of calculations.
-    The original fortran code that called dedicated functions such as TPRHO, TPFLSH, PHFLSH, and so on (mostly given in FLSH_SUB.FOR) and the non-iterative functions such as THERM and TRNPRP requires very little (or none) string comparisons and are quite fast.
+    The original fortran code that called dedicated functions such as TPRHO, TPFLSH, PHFLSH, and so on (mostly given in FLSH_SUB.FOR) and the non-iterative functions such as THERM and TRNPRP requires very few (or no) string comparisons and are quite fast.
 Multiple string comparisons are made to determine the inputs and outputs the user has selected.
 Due to the limitation of Fortran in string parsing, this will cause a dramatic increase in the time required to make the calculations, such as two to three times as long as the dedicated